 To sign up for a class, call (702) 546-9988.
 Classes are offered in English and Spanish.
 Foster Kinship car seat education classes are offered free to kinship families who are going through the licensing process.

 Foster Kinship offers free CPR/AED/First Aid training classes for caregivers going through the kinship licensing process.
 CPR includes infant, child, and adult.
 We are offer two options for this course:

 1. An interactive, in-person class with testing.
 This class is 4 hours long and will ensure you leave feeling confident in how to save a life!
 We offer free childcare during the course.
 To register, call 702-546-9988.

 2. A hybrid course that includes the educational portion online.
 Once the course is completed, you will schedule a time to come in and complete hands-on testing to receive your CPR card.
 We do offer free on-site childcare during the testing portion.

-As part of kinship licensing, some caregivers will be required to complete 3 or 4 online classes through the Quality Parenting Initiative (QPI) Just in Time Training Program.
-Click the link below to access the classes online and study guides to assist your learning process.
+As part of kinship licensing, some caregivers will be required to complete online classes through the Just in Time Training Program.
+Click the link below to access the classes online, as well as study guides to assist your learning process.

 Computer Lab: Call 702-546-9988 to make an appointment to use one of the computers in the Kinship Training Institute to complete your online classes.
 Study guides and testing support provided.